HatchApps/xavier-help/api.md

 A rate limit restricts the number of API requests a consumer can make within a given time period.
 If this limit is exceeded the consumer will be throttled and API requests will fail.

-**Xavier Rate Limits are set to 60 requests / minute.**
+**Precision Rate Limits are set to 60 requests / minute.**

 If you exceed your rate limit allowance your request will be rejected.
 An *<a href="#_429-too-many-requests">HTTP 429 (Too Many Requests)</a>* response will be returned.

-Xavier returns rate limit details in the header of API responses to allow consumers to monitor their API usage.
+Precision returns rate limit details in the header of API responses to allow consumers to monitor their API usage.

 Example response header:
 | Key        | Value   |